Azeem (Morgan Freeman): "For certain."

 Before you rush to say you know of any "normal" person start by defining what normal is in your mind.
 You'll find that 'normal' neurology is heavily culturally defined.

 Look at your neurodivergent loved ones as who they are.
-Don't compare them to a societally imposed standard they aren't met to meet and find them lacking.
+Don't compare them to a societally imposed standard they aren't meant to meet and find them lacking.
 Then see about advocating for services, supports and accommodations that will help them gain societal inclusion, autonomy, self agency and self advocacy.
 Expand beyond the limits of terms like 'normal,' understand that variance in neurology like variance in every other aspect of human expression is meant to exist and help to work on cataloging, understanding, and embracing that variance.

 Peace